• 289-GET-ZOLD (289-438-9653)

 Best For Families with school priority and a desire to walk or bike daily

-What to consider: The townhouse market is what makes the 51-day average DOM look worse than the detached experience actually is.
-If you're shopping detached in Aurora Grove, you're looking at a market that moves in under a month.
-If you're shopping for townhouses, the picture is very different.
+What to consider: In Q1, both segments took about the same time to sell — 44 days for detached, 45 for townhouses — but the pricing told different stories: detached went for 93% of list while townhouses held 97%.
 Read the segment, not the average.
-The other thing to note is that with only nine sales in Q4, this is a thin-data neighbourhood.
+The other thing to note is that with only six sales in Q1, this is a thin-data neighbourhood.
 One outlier sale moves the average noticeably.
 Lean on comparable sales from adjacent neighbourhoods if Aurora Grove inventory isn't giving you enough to work with.

 Inside Tip: If French Immersion is part of your family's plan, Lester B. Pearson P.S. is the regional FI catchment that several Aurora neighbourhoods share.
 It runs grades 3-8 and is a transfer-in option, not your default elementary school.
 Plan that part of the school path early because the application process matters.